 These will be done before cash transfers and labor-intensive public works commence, anchored on the existing operational tools, systems, procedures, and arrangements established under the SSSNP.

 The SEP will then be revised accordingly.
 While ensuring compliance with COVID-19 protocols and related requirements, project stakeholder consultation and engagement activities will be designed to be fit for purpose to ensure effective and meaningful consultations to meet project and stakeholder needs.
 The Project will take a precautionary approach for consultations and other stakeholder engagement to prevent infections.

 To address the key interests and concerns raised during project design, the SNSOP will have to make a deliberate involvement of youth through meaningful consultation and giving them a stake in the project activities.
 Component 2 of the project is specifically designed to provide economic opportunities to vulnerable youths by targeting a subset of eligible cash transfer beneficiaries, with priority given to 'idle' male youth, and support them to strengthen their livelihoods and income generating opportunities for enhanced economic welfare.
 A beneficiary stakeholder selection methodology will be updated but key emphasis will be placed on the disclosure of the document and MAFS commitment to application.
-Furthermore, the project will invest in exploring other non-monetary incentives such as provision of T-Shirts, Gumboots, Raincoats, Caps, Half-Jackets to address the complaints of incentives by the oversight communities.
-Five (5) counties will be identified for additional financing which includes Yambio, Rubkona and three others that will be selected.
-The selection of these counties will be done by NTC based on the Project Targeting Index (PTI).
-The additional financing targets 61,500 households; .
+Furthermore, the project will invest in exploring other nonmonetary incentives such as provision of T-Shirts, Gumboots, Raincoats, Caps, Half-Jackets to address the complaints of incentives by the oversight communities.
+Three (3) counties will be identified for additional financing.
+The selection of these counties will be done by NTC based on the Project Targeting Index (PTI) with special consideration of refugee hosting locations.
+The additional financing I targets 40,000 households; at least a third of them will be refugees across the existing parent project and in the additional three counties.
+To ensure smooth implementation in refugee camps and host communities, SNSOP will ensure close engagement with UNHCR and the Commission for Refugee Affairs (CRA) on the implementation of WHR-supported activities in the selected refugee-hosting communities.
 SPCU and UNOPS will discuss with the local government authorities at county level, CRA and UNHCR to come up with implementation modalities which include, but not limited to establishment of oversight committees, community mobilization strategy, selection, and implementation of LIPW sub-projects, targeting and registration of beneficiaries in the host and refugee community.
 One inception workshop will be conducted at the county level that will bring together representatives from CRA, UNHCR on behalf of refugees and local government authorities.
 All the established oversight committees will be trained on their roles and responsibilities including the GBV Focal persons.

-A summary of stakeholder engagements during the parent project and additional financing project.
+3.1 stakeholder consultation and engagements during the parent project and additional financing Project